Where Can I Put My Meter Box & What Regulations do I Need to Follow?

 Government legislation

 Government legislation like The Gas Safety (Installation and Use) Regulations 1998 and the Electricity Act 1989 cover the fundamentals of where and how utility meters are fitted and the penalties for noncompliance.
-You can find all relevant legislation pertaining to meter installation and relocation on the government’s website.
+You can find all relevant legislation that applies to meter installation and relocation on the government’s website.

-These all pertain to domestic, commercial and light industrial meters with a maximum flow rate of 1,600 cubic metres.
+These all apply to domestic, commercial and light industrial meters with a maximum flow rate of 1,600 cubic metres.

 Utility companies